chokevin8/chokevin8.github.io/_posts/2023-02-26-stable-diffusion-part2.md

 Therefore, the pretrained text/image (mostly texts and images are used) encoder is responsible for projecting the conditioning text/image prompts to an intermediate representation that can be mapped to the cross-attention components, which is the usual query, key, and value matrices.
 For example, BERT or BERT-like pretrained text encoders have been pretrained on huge corpus datasets and are suited to take text prompts and generate token embeddings which are the intermediate representations that gets mapped to the cross-attention components.
-Nowadays, CLIP or CLIP-like pretrained text/image encoders pretrained on huge dataset of image-text pairs are used and thus allows text and image prompted stable diffusion as well (BERT could not handle images).
+Nowadays, CLIP or CLIP-like pretrained text/image encoders pretrained on huge dataset of image-text pairs are used and thus allows text and image prompted stable diffusion as well (BERT can not handle images).

 Personally, I think that these huge pretrained encoders trained on massive datasets allowed the emergence of the diffusion model, as autoencoders and U-Nets were already in practice years ago.

 <a id="model-objective"></a>
 ### **Model Objective:**
+With the model architecture in mind, what is the model actually trying to do?
+What's the objective, or the loss function of the model?

 <a id="experiment-results"></a>
 ### **Experiments & Results:**

+<a id="applications-stable-diffusion"></a>
+### **Applications of Stable Diffusion:**

 *Image credits to: [Stable Diffusion Architecture](https://towardsdatascience.com/what-are-stable-diffusion-models-and-why-are-they-a-step-forward-for-image-generation-aa1182801d46)